vscode-restructuredtext/docs/articles/prerequisites.rst

 Install Esbonio Language Server for Live Preview and IntelliSense
 -----------------------------------------------------------------
+.. danger:: Starting from version 190.1.17, this requirement is removed.
+You will be recommended to install Esbonio extension instead.
+To learn more about how to configure Esbonio, you can visit `this site <https://docs.esbon.io>`_.

 Esbonio language server provides both IntelliSense and live preview functionalities, so it must be installed in advance, as